A-

 An Overview of Crime Rates in Fayetteville, WV

-Fayetteville stands out with one of the lowest violent crime rates in the United States.
-Reporting only 71 violent crimes per 100,000 people, Fayetteville secures its place among the safest cities in the nation, making it an enticing destination for those in search of a new home.
+Fayetteville distinguishes itself with one of the lowest violent crime rates in the U.S., reporting a mere 36 violent crimes per 100,000 people.
+This achievement firmly establishes Fayetteville among the safest cities in the nation, rendering it an alluring choice for those seeking a new place to call home.

 In the latest reported crime year, Fayetteville recorded zero homicides.
 This statistic potentially positions the city as a paragon of security, radiating a profound sense of safety for its residents.
 A low number of severe violent crimes instills a deep feeling of well-being among its community but also establishes a lofty benchmark for other locales aspiring to foster equally secure environments.